New World School of the Arts: High school admissions and enrollment

 Admission to New World School of the Arts is determined by a performance audition or a portfolio review.
 For detailed information, see the audition requirements for each division on its website.
 It serves as both a college and a high school; it is the only high school conservatory in Miami-Dade County.
 NWSA continued the PAVAC model of admission based entirely on audition.
 This differs from other Miami-Dade County Public School (MDCPS) magnets which are not VPA (visual and performing arts) magnets, which have a mixed model of entrance eligibility requirements and lottery.
 Also unlike the other MDCPS magnets, but like other VPA magnets, it does not have the "sibling rule", a policy of giving priority if a student's sibling is already attending the magnet school.

 In 2011, 1,268 students applied for admission to New World, competing for 140 available spots.
 This gives New World an 11% admissions rate, making it one of Miami's most competitive public high schools.

-Total enrollment for 2009–10 was 828, with 473 in the high school and 355 in the college.

 School demographics for 2009–10 were 35% male and 65% female; 42% Hispanic (of any race), 36% White non-Hispanic, 19% Black, 3% Asian, and less than 1% other.